Lily’s Kitchen Information

 Salmon Supper With Sweet Potatoes, Peas & Dill Review

-This nutrition profile is above-average and would be well suited to the majority of dogs, including those that are active.
+This nutrition profile is above average compared to many other dog food brands and would be well suited to the majority of dogs, including those that are active.

-This nutrition is thanks to a large portion of Fresh Salmon.
+This nutrition is thanks to a large portion of Fresh Salmon which is the recipe’s primary ingredient.
 Salmon is a high-quality fish ingredient and an excellent source of the Omega 3 Fatty Acids.

 Organic Beef Supper Review

-The above uses a mix of Beef, Chicken, and Pork, which, when combined, provide an extremely impressive proportion of protein and fat.
+The above Beef Supper uses a mix of Beef, Chicken, and Pork, which, when combined, provide an extremely impressive proportion of protein and fat.

 Whitefish & Salmon Review